Covariant Lie Derivatives and (Super-)Gravity: Introduction Overview

 \section{Introduction \& Overview}

-On spacetime manifolds $X$ with non-trivial topologies, ``matter fields''\footnote{By which we mean all fields transforming in non-trivial representations of the corresponding gauge groups, such as the Dirac fermion field $\psi_{\mathrm{Dir}}$ of electrodynamics or the coframe $e$ and the gravitino $\psi$ of supergravity (thus excluding the respective gauge fields).} $\phi$ are globally seen as differential forms valued in potentially non-trivial vector bundles (see e.g. \cite{Tu17} for relevant background on differential geometry) associated to a principal $G$-bundle $P$ over $X$ via some representation of $G$ on a vector space $V$,
+On spacetime manifolds $X$ with non-trivial topologies, ``matter fields''\footnote{By which we mean all fields transforming in non-trivial representations of the corresponding gauge groups, such as the Dirac fermion field $\psi_{\mathrm{Dir}}$ of electrodynamics or the coframe $e$ and the gravitino $\psi$ of supergravity (thus excluding the respective gauge fields).} $\phi$ are globally seen as differential forms valued in potentially non-trivial vector bundles (see e.g. \cite{Tu17} for relevant background on differential geometry)